shoeffner/mthesis/src/future_work.md

 block or define a different configuration format in general, to avoid redundancies, as those can easily lead to errors.

-Apart from these problems, there are also many possible extensions to make for
+Apart from these issues, there are also many possible extensions to make for
 \Gaze{}.
 One is to implement result writes and readers.
 Writers give the ability to store data and analyze it, readers allow to continue processing a video file or to reevaluate data using a different method.
 When implementing